fraseriainlewis/neuralnet/README.md

 mv mlpack mlpack24Aug2019
 mkdir -p mlpack24Aug2019/build/ && cd mlpack24Aug2019/build/
 cmake ../
-make -j2
+make
-# can take a while 15-20 mins depending on system
+# can take a while 15-20 mins depending on system. note "make -j2" is possible to parallelize but gave compiler error
+# with this particular snapshot build, mileage may vary, serial compilation worked with no errors
 make install
 # mlpack is now installed
 ```